 Guy Victor Bordo is Director of Orchestral Studies at the University of Akron School of Music.
-In this role he conducts the University of Akron Symphony Orchestra and teaches Advanced Orchestral Conducting.
-The University Symphony Orchestra performs a wide range of repertoire with many featured faculty soloists as well as residencies and performances with renowned composers Randy Newman and Marvin Hamlisch, pianists Michael Chertock and Spencer Myer, and violinists Maria Bachmann, Ilya Kaler, and Andres Cardenes.
-Last season featured performances of works by Beethoven, Tchaikovsky, Hanson, Holst, Glass, Ravel and Mozart.
-The UASO recently performed its first series of Children’s Concerts sponsored by Akron’s Children’s Concert Society.
+He conducts the University of Akron Symphony Orchestra, the New Music Ensemble, and teaches Advanced Conducting.
+This season will feature a wide range of repertoire including works of Shostakovich, Tchaikovsky, Rimsky-Korsakov, Dvorak, Ginastera, Bartok, and Beethoven.
+In 2015 the UASO will again be featured in a series of children’s concerts sponsored by Children’s Concert Society held in Akron Civic Theatre.
+The University Symphony Orchestra has performed with many featured faculty soloists, as well as residencies and performances with renowned composers Randy Newman and Marvin Hamlisch, pianists Michael Chertock and Spencer Myer, violinists Maria Bachmann, Ilya Kaler, Andres Cardenes, and this season, with cellist Andres Diaz.

 Mr. Bordo is also Music Director and Conductor of Akron Baroque, a professional, self-governing orchestra that draws musicians from Akron, Canton, and the Cleveland area.
 The orchestra performs a season of masterworks from the Baroque era at its home, First Congregational Church of Akron.
-The 13-14 Season will feature works by Bach, Albinoni, Vivaldi, Handel, Telemann and Corelli.
-The orchestra will again perform on the 5@5 Series hosted by Westminster Presbyterian Church.
+The orchestra regularly performs on the 5@5 Series hosted by Westminster Presbyterian Church.

 At home with a wide variety of styles and concert formats, Mr. Bordo has conducted prominent soloists including Yakov Kasman, Ilya Kaler, Lorin Hollander, Andres Cardenes, Anton Nel, Steven Burns, William Wolfram, and Mark Kosower as well as popular artists Aretha Franklin, Marvin Stamm, The Beach Boys, and Wynonna Judd.

 Active as a guest conductor, Mr. Bordo made his European debut in 1994 with the Lithuanian National Opera Theatre in Vilnius, conducting Verdi's La Traviata.
 He was invited to return in 1997 where he conducted the State Symphony Orchestra, the St. Christopher Chamber Orchestra, and the Kaunas Opera Theatre in a production of Verdi’s Rigoletto.
-Additional engagements include Light Opera Works in Chicago and orchestras in Lexington (KY), Cheyenne (WY), Waterloo/Cedar Falls (IA), Fort Collins (CO), the Westshore (MI) Symphony Orchestra, the Virginia Symphony, the Omaha Symphony, the Elmhurst Symphony (IL), and the Cleveland Philharmonic.
-This season includes appearances with the Akron Symphony Orchestra and the Carnegie Mellon Philharmonic.
+Additional engagements include Light Opera Works in Chicago and orchestras in Lexington (KY), Cheyenne (WY), Waterloo/Cedar Falls (IA), Fort Collins (CO), the Westshore (MI) Symphony Orchestra, the Virginia Symphony, the Omaha Symphony, the Elmhurst Symphony (IL), the Cleveland Philharmonic, and the Akron Symphony Orchestra.
+This season includes a return appearance with the Carnegie Mellon Philharmonic.